7 Facts from our Curology Review

 What is Acne?

-Acne vulgaris, more commonly known as acne, is an inflammatory disease of the skin in which hair follicles become clogged with sebum, dead skin cells, and bacteria.
+Acne vulgaris, more commonly known as acne, is an inflammatory disease of the skin in which hair follicles become clogged due to sebum, dead skin cells, and bacteria.
 Acne is incredibly common – it affects 50 million individuals in the United States.
-There are a number of different types of acne that can appear on the face and body, including closed plugged follicles (whiteheads), open plugged follicles (blackheads), pimples (pustules), and so forth.
-Acne is difficult to treat because it can be a result of a number of different factors.
-Acne can be caused by factors that can be controlled, including environmental factors (e.g. hormonal changes, diet, stress) and factors that cannot be controlled, such as genetic predisposition to acne.
+There are a number of different types of acne that can appear on the face and body, including closed plugged follicles (whiteheads), open plugged follicles (blackheads), pimples (pustules), etc.

 Review of Curology